Birgir Örn Birgisson

 Birgir Örn Birgisson (born 6 October 1969) is an Icelandic basketball coach and a former professional player who played 26 games for the Icelandic national basketball team.
 He won two national championships with Keflavík in 1997 and 1999.
 Before turning to basketball, Birgir had a successful career in swimming and was a member of the Icelandic national swimming team.

 Basketball

+Following his swimming career, Birgir took up basketball with Bolungarvík in 1990 at the age of 21.
+After one season, he transferred to Þór Akureyri where he played for five seasons and was selected to the Icelandic national basketball team for the first time.
+In 1996, he joined Keflavík where he won the national championship in 1997 and 1999 as well as the Icelandic Cup in 1997.
+In 1999, he moved to Germany where he played and coached, aside from the 2001–2002 season, until 2014 when he moved to his hometown of Ísafjörður to coach KFÍ (later known as Vestri).
+In 2022, at the age of 53, he made a comeback with Vestri in the third-tier 2. deild karla.